BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 The goal of this project is not only to build a model inference endpoint, but to demonstrate how machine learning research code can be transformed into a real backend system that is easier to deploy, document, monitor, and extend.

-This repository is presented as a job-application portfolio project for machine learning engineering, AI engineering, backend engineering, and MLOps-oriented roles.
-It demonstrates the ability to move from notebook experimentation to a deployed API, design production-style software architecture, package an ML system with Docker, deploy to cloud infrastructure, and document technical decisions clearly.
+This repository is presented as a job-application portfolio project for machine learning engineering, AI engineering, automation engineering, backend engineering, and MLOps-oriented roles.
+It demonstrates the ability to move from notebook experimentation to a deployed API, design production-style software architecture, package an ML system with Docker, connect the backend to a working Power Automate workflow, deploy to cloud infrastructure, and document technical decisions clearly.

 ## 🚀 Live Demo